 The Commission is making 3.5 GHz spectrum available to help bring broadband to underserved areas, including rural areas.
 Like 2.5 GHz spectrum, this mid-band spectrum is well suited to rural deployments.
 The Commission has established a three-tiered approach to access in this band, protecting incumbent operations, establishing Priority Access Licenses (PALs), which will be offered at auction, in the lower portion of the band, and making the remaining 80 MHz available via General Authorized Access.
 Not only can Tribal entities access, via GAA, this 80 MHz of spectrum to serve their Tribal Lands, they also may access up to the full 150 MHz where no PAL licensee is using the spectrum.
 Learn more about 3.5 spectrum opportunities.

-The application process will use the Universal Licensing System (ULS), the Wireless Bureau’s online application and licensing portal.
-Applicants will need an FCC Registration Number (FRN) to apply.
+The applications are filed using the Universal Licensing System (ULS), the Wireless Bureau’s online application and licensing portal.
+Applicants need an FCC Registration Number (FRN) to apply.
 If you do not currently have an FRN, instructions on obtaining one are below.
 FCC staff will be available to assist applicants throughout the application process, including with technical or logistical issues.
 Please contact us at RuralTribalWindow@fcc.gov for application process questions or assistance.

 Applying for an FRN:

 To access the submitted applications click on the "Submitted Applications" button below